SAP-archive/teched2020-DEV360/exercises/part3/README.md

 This function executes a PUT request to SAP Cloud Platform to start an async operation that assigns the two following service plans to every subaccount:
 * Application Runtime's "MEMORY" plan.
 * Document Translation’s "trial" plan.

 The requested service plans and their respective amounts are specified in the request body.
-Since this operation is asynchronous, we shall use the pollForCompletion() function to periodically check its status.
+Since this operation is asynchronous, we use the pollForCompletion() function to periodically check its status.

 Copy the following code snippet, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT ENTITLEMENT HERE”.